Tivic Health Systems Inc. (TIVC) Shares Down Despite Recent Market Volatility

 TIVC’s Market Performance

-During the last 5 trading sessions, TIVC fell by -1.24%, which changed the moving average for the period of 200-days by -87.89% in comparison to the 20-day moving average, which settled at $0.3913.
-In addition, Tivic Health Systems Inc. saw -70.09% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TIVC rose by +8.95%, which changed the moving average for the period of 200-days by -86.63% in comparison to the 20-day moving average, which settled at $0.3072.
+In addition, Tivic Health Systems Inc. saw -65.95% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for TIVC